Peter Van de Wetering: United Nations Plaza and Park Avenue

 In 1980, the Fund for Park Avenue, took over responsibility for the maintenance and funding of Park Avenue's landscaping.
 Van de Wetering and the Fund worked on Park Avenue's flowers and landscaping for more than thirty years.
 The Fund for Park Avenue made the choice of tulip colors and themes each year based on Van de Wetering's recommendations.
 Van de Wetering and his gardeners replaced the bulbs each year.
 His responsibilities for Park Avenue expanded over the years from tulips to include year-round landscaping.
 He grew more than 30,000 begonias, which replaced the tulips once they have finished flowering, at the Van de Wetering Greenhouses in Jamesport.
 He and his greenhouse became responsible for each season ranging from tulips and cherry trees in the spring to lit pine trees during the holidays and winter.
 The business became a family operation.
 His son, Anton Van de Wetering, became Vice President, while daughters Marion and Karen helped found the business and took prominent roles in the day-to-day operations.

 Peter Van de Wetering, a longtime resident of Riverhead, New York, died at his home on May 28, 2014, at the age of 82.
 He was survived by his wife, Joyce; and their children, Marion, Anton and Karen Gravagna.
-Van de Wetering married Joyce Van Steckelenburg on January 2, 1965 at a ceremony in Kwintsheul, Netherlands.
+Van de Wetering married Joyce Van Steekelenburg on January 2, 1965 at a ceremony in Kwintsheul, Netherlands.
 He had promised her that they would purchase a second home in the Netherlands after she moved to the United States.
 He was buried in Wading River Cemetery in Wading River, New York.